BUA1996/simple_shell/README.md

 Basics of thinking like an engineer
 Group work
 and Learning how to learing
 For this project, you will be developing a simple shell using c programming language.
+Simplified!